 - in our approved list of accuracy standards.

-More details are available in the Instrument of approval—approved accuracy standards for weighing equipment for the determination of verified gross mass.
+More details are available in the Instrument of approval—approved accuracy standards for weighing equipment for the determination of verified gross mass (PDF 1.33 MB).

 Enforcement of requirements

-VGM must be obtained on equipment that meets the prescribed standards of accuracy.
+You must use equipment that meets the prescribed standards of accuracy to obtain a VGM.
 We may audit shippers to ask for evidence as to how they obtain the VGM in accordance with the order.
 Audits can also be triggered when we become aware of suspected non-compliance.